 Why this research is important

 A fundamental understanding of torpor’s metabolic mechanisms will accelerate the development of technologies to safely depress the metabolic rates of animals that have not evolved the natural ability to do so, including humans.
 This technique, called synthetic torpor, has tremendous applications.
 For example, victims of stroke, heart attack, and other ailments that reduce oxygen supply to critical tissues would benefit from being placed in synthetic torpor because this would slow the rate of tissue damage and provide doctors with more time to administer treatment.
 Similarly, synthetic torpor would prolong the survival time of a transplanted organ when isolated from the body.
 Finally, major health-related challenges of long-duration human spaceflight, including crewmembers’ continuous exposure to microgravity, space radiation, and a small, psychologically demanding physical space, would simultaneously be mitigated if crewmembers were placed in synthetic torpor.
 This would also reduce crewmembers’ food consumption and waste production rates, thus relaxing demands on the spacecraft’s limited mass, volume, and power capacities.

-Part of my research, in collaboration with colleagues at UW-Madison and NASA’s Ames Research Centre, explores synthetic torpor.
+Part of my work, in collaboration with colleagues at Northern Arizona University, NASA Ames Research Centre and elsewhere, explores synthetic torpor.
 These technologies are at relatively early stages of development, but there is ample evidence to show that synthetic torpor is a viable idea and one with very real benefits to biomedicine and human spaceflight programs.
 Needless to say, this is exciting.

 Metabolic strategies of hypoxia tolerance